OpenBAS-Platform/collectors/README.md

 ## Collectors list and statuses

-This repository is used to host connectors that are supported by the core development team of OpenBAS.
+This repository is used to host collectors that are supported by the core development team of OpenBAS.
 Nevertheless, the community is also developing a lot of collectors, third-parties modules directly linked to OpenBAS.
-You can find the list of all available connectors and plugins in the [OpenBAS ecosystem dedicated space](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).
+You can find the list of all available collectors and plugins in the [OpenBAS ecosystem dedicated space](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## Contributing